Kudu Grills could become the flagship overlanding grill. Let’s discuss what the Kudu Grill is, how to use it, and what you can cook on a Kudu Grill.

 His dad rigged up two metal containers from his vehicle to use as fire pits and used charcoal briquettes inside one container which would then heat up the other container filled with meat so it could be cooked over the fire pit.

-Kudu grills were born out of this need to cook outdoors and they would become a flourishing business with Kudu grills being sold across North America.
+A Kudu grill was born out of this need to cook outdoors and they would become a flourishing business with Kudu grills being sold across North America.
 Kudu grills are designed for those who love to go on camping trips and adventures either alone or in groups.

 Whether you’re headed out on a long, arduous cross-country journey or just looking to grill up some tasty food by your favorite campfire, Kudu has got you covered.